 We cannot rule out the fact that all surgeries have some degrees of risks.
 Open bite (jaw) surgery has little risks associated with it.
 Your doctor can map out all the adjustments you need through the use of computer modelling.
 It might sound scary to know that plates and screws would be inserted — you should know that the benefits of better speech articulations and being able to eat well will be worth the stress.

 It is easy to detect open bites in children, and as such, corrective measures can be taken to fix it.
 At Cosmetic Dentistry Clinic, we provide relatively affordable treatments for the open bite.
 You can contact us on the phone to book an appointment with one of our dentists.
 We are available on 02071830755.

-Our dental clinic is on Harley Street, London — you can walk in to speak with one of our consultants.
+Our dental clinic is in London — you can walk in to speak with one of our consultants.